Salmon Potato Salad Recipe with Soft-Boiled Eggs, Gherkins and Dill. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 Russian Salmon Potato Salad Recipe with Soft-Boiled Eggs, Gherkins, Capers and Dill

-This post may contain paid links.
-If you make a purchase through links on our site, we may earn a commission.
+This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

 I love a salad you can eat year-round and this Russian salmon potato salad recipe with soft-boiled eggs, capers, gherkins, and fresh fragrant dill fits that bill.
 You can work quickly and combine the potatoes, pan-seared salmon and soft-boiled eggs while they’re still warm if you’re eating this in cool or cold weather.

 Or if you’re making this salmon potato salad recipe for picnics, barbecues or summer meals, then follow the instructions below and refrigerate it.
-This salad is fantastic whether chilled in summer or served warm in winter, which is something I love in a salad.
+This salad is fantastic whether chilled in summer or served warm in winter, which is something I adore in a salad.

 Salmon Potato Salad Recipe with Soft-Boiled Eggs, Gherkins, Capers and Dill